Bernie Mac Foundation Board of Directors Members

 Douglas T. Gaines

-Allen Wright, M.B.A., started his career in the finance industry over 15 years ago.
-Currently, he is the manager of the flagship location of Byline Bank located in Chicago.
+Allen Wright, M.B.A, started his career in the finance industry over 15 years ago.
+Currently, he is the Vice President of Branch management at Wintrust Bank for the River North & the Streeterville location in Chicago.
+He also serves on the board of directors of the Northside housing and supportive services.
+They provide emergency shelter and housing/developmental support to those in need in Chicago.
+He annually volunteers with his team in providing free tax preparation to low income families.
 He brings his robust knowledge of corporate and community finance background to LMI communities where he regularly volunteers.
 He has a deep passion for serving the community.
 He has served on the board of the Boys & Girls club of Chicago, Lathrop Young Life, and Logan Square Neighborhood Assn.
 (L.S.N.A).
 He spends his spare time consulting and developing small businesses.

 Medical Advisory Board